-The Funds are diversified funds as defined in the Investment Company Act of 1940, as amended (the "1940 Act").
+Each Fund is a diversified fund as defined in the Investment Company Act of 1940, as amended (the "1940 Act").

 ADDITIONAL INFORMATION ON PORTFOLIO INSTRUMENTS, STRATEGIES AND INVESTMENT POLICIES

 The Funds invest in a variety of securities and employ a number of investment techniques, which involve certain risks.
 The Prospectus discusses each Fund's principal investment strategies, investment techniques and risks.
 Therefore, you should carefully review a Fund's Prospectus.
 This SAI contains information about non-principal investment strategies the Funds may use, as well as further information about certain principal strategies that are discussed in the Prospectus.